-As you might have seen on my Instagram, on Tuesday I had the opportunity to attend the Preview of the current exhibition at the Met Museum Costume Institute: China: Through The Looking Glass, and I’m completely obsessed with it.
-Although I’ve only attended a few exhibitions at the Costume Institute and my opinion is probably not the most educated one, this one is my favourite so far and I can’t wait to go see it again!
+On Tuesday I had the opportunity to attend the Preview of the current exhibition at the Met Museum Costume Institute: China: Through The Looking Glass, and I’m completely obsessed with it.
+Although I’ve only attended a few exhibitions at the Costume Institute and my opinion is probably not the most educated one, this one – though quite long and exhausting – is my favourite so far and I can’t wait to see it again.

 I am not really sure if the exhibition was meant to have a precise order or not—and this is a problem I’ve found common in many of the fashion exhibitions I’ve attended—so I decided to follow my instinct and make my way through it using the order that seemed most logical through me.
 I started on the Anna Wintour Costume Center Galleries and then made my way up to the Chinese Galleries in the second floor.
 Although it did make sense most of the time, sometimes the way I transitioned from one gallery to the next was not very smooth.
 But it was all beautiful, despite the order/disorder, and magical.